 A system that declines fraudulent transactions before they happen can prevent these losses – and ensure that when merchants spend money in these areas, it’s for legitimate transactions.
 Signifyd customers, for example, rely on its Commerce Protection Platform to differentiate between fraudulent and legitimate orders through the use of big data and machine learning.
 Signifyd also makes retailers whole for approved orders that turn out to be fraudulent.

 - About $3.50 for manual review of transactions

 - $12 to challenge the chargeback

-Challenging abusive chargebacks can help recover some lost revenue — but it also requires staff time and training.
+Challenging abusive online payment chargebacks can help recover some lost revenue — but it also requires staff time and training.

 - $2.50 customer acquisition cost

 - About $5.50 processing fees

 - $15 chargeback fee